Accessibility Statement

 2. Shake treat bags and open canned cat food

 If, however, you are certain you’ve scoured every accessible inch of your home, garage, and/or shed, and there’s no kitty to be found, take your search outside.
-If your cat is recently missing, there’s a good possibility she is close to home.
-Shake a bag of her favorite treats while calling for her, or open a can of her favorite wet food.
+If your cat is recently missing, there’s a good possibility they are close to home.
+Shake a bag of their favorite treats while calling for them, or open a can of their favorite wet food.
+(Or plug in your Feeder-Robot outside and serve a snack!)
 You can even record the noise of opening a can of wet food to have this enticing soundbite on hand as you walk around.

 3. Set water and food in a cardboard box outside your door(s)

 Your escaped cat may be feeling too vulnerable and overwhelmed to come to you when called.
 Set an empty cardboard box outside your exterior door(s) and place a bowl of food and fresh water inside.
-Not only will your kitty have access to the essentials, but she’ll have a box to hide inside if she’s feeling scared.
+Not only will your kitty have access to the essentials, but they'll have a box to hide inside if they're feeling scared.

 long-haired tabby cat hiding under a pine tree - how to find a lost cat